 FS3D uses the Volume-of-Fluid (VOF) method to describe multiphase flow.
 The different phases are represented by additional field variables.
 In the case of a two phase flow, only one variable f is needed that can take per definition always values between 0 and 1.
 Based on this f distribution, the PLIC (piecewise linear interface calculation) method is used to reconstruct the actual interface.

-- Rise behavior of bubbles
+- Rising bubbles

 - Turbulent inflow generation